2019.01.08 | By Gregory Nagy

 §0.1.
 Ancient imitations of Sappho provide valuable evidence for reconstructing the ancient reception of Sapphic songs.
 The imitations that I will study here—all of which are creations of male authors—will have a bearing on a theory that I hope to develop long-term.
 From the standpoint of this theory, we need to study comparatively—not just in linear sequence—the reception of Sappho’s songs as reflected in ancient imitations created by male authors.
-A high point for my argumentation in these essays will be reached in Part Two, where I get to analyze the erotic novel Daphnis and Chloe.
+A high point for my argumentation in these essays will be reached in Essay Two, where I get to analyze the erotic novel Daphnis and Chloe.
 That novel, as we will see, is a playful exercise in showing how to soften the potential for hard-core pornographic appropriations of female sexuality by male imitators of Sappho.
-In a later posting, Part Five, I will turn to some ancient examples of such negative appropriations, which will be a low point for the narrative arc of my argumentation.
-By contrast with such a low point, Part One here will commence with examples of would-be positive appropriations.
-Then, coming to the end of Part One, I will introduce at §33 my analysis, commencing in Part Two, of the erotic novel Daphnis and Chloe.
+In a later posting, Essay Five, I will turn to some ancient examples of such negative appropriations, which will be a low point for the narrative arc of my argumentation.
+By contrast with such a low point, Essay One here will commence with examples of would-be positive appropriations.
+Then, coming to the end of Essay One, I will introduce at §33 my analysis, commencing in Essay Two, of the erotic novel Daphnis and Chloe.
 The text of that novel, as we will see, is a particularly valuable source for a comparative study of Sapphic imitations.